Bigfoot, weed, and murder: How ‘Sasquatch’ on Hulu reinvents the true-crime documentary

 “I started to think, ‘What if, for my next thing, I found a story that you literally could not Google?'”
 Rofé says in an interview with Fast Company.
 “And I sort of became obsessed with that idea.”

-Within a month of the filmmaker landing on this abstract concept for his next project, a friend strongly recommended he listen to a podcast called Sasquatch Chronicles, in which various people share their encounter stories.
-It wasn’t exactly the kind of thing Rofé is drawn to, but he decided to give it a shot.
+Within a month of the filmmaker landing on this abstract concept for a project, a friend strongly recommended he check out a podcast called Sasquatch Chronicles, in which listeners share their encounter stories.
+It wasn’t the kind of thing Rofé is ordinarily drawn to, but the way his friend sold the idea made him give it a shot.
 A few days later, he’d consumed about a dozen hours of Sasquatch audio.

 He was hooked.